brianz/dilbert-slack-bot/README.md

 The output from this will be an API Gateway URL which you can use to setup your [custom Slash command in Slack](https://api.slack.com/slash-commands).

+In addition to the API Gateway endpoint serverless will create:

+- lambda function to process the request -> `handler.py`
+- DynamoDB table to cache the Dilbert image urls -> see `serverless.yml`